mikee47/IFS/README.rst

 .. note::

    The ESP-IDF has a mechanism for flash-based configuration space via the ``NVS`` component.
-   It is robust and flexible but uses a signficant amount of RAM for buffering which may preclude its use with the ESP8266.
+   It is robust and flexible but uses a significant amount of RAM for buffering which may preclude its use with the ESP8266.